NEONScience/NEON-Data-Skills/_posts/workshop-events/2015-Workshops/2015-05-11-NEON-HDF5-NEONIntro.md

 tags: []
 mainTag: Data-Workshops
 categories: [workshop-event]
-description: "This NEON brownbag introduces the concept of Hierarchical Data Formats in the context of developing the NEON HDF5 operational file format.
+description: "This NEON Brownbag increases participants understanding of Hierarchical Data Formats in the context of developing the NEON HDF5 operational file format.
 Look here to discover resources on HDF5, code snippets in R, Python and Matlab to use H5 files and some example H5 files for Remote Sensing